PrakashExp/Academizer/README.md

 - Locate the project folder in terminal

-- run `docker compose up` in the terminal.
+- run `docker-compose up` in the terminal.

 - Then locate to the address http://localhost/